kschmidtdev/kschmidtdev/README.md

 ### Hello!

 I'm Karl.
-I've been developing software professionally for over 15 years. 🖥
+I've been developing software professionally for over 17 years. 🖥

-Now I am Head of Engineering at [Formations](https://formationscorp.com/). 🔭
+I'm a Fractional CTO with a focus on cross-platform development. 🔭

-You can reach me at [my website](https://www.karlschmidt.net), or on [Twitter](https://twitter.com/kschmidtdev).
+You can reach me at [karlschmidt.net](https://www.karlschmidt.net).

 <!--
 **kschmidtdev/kschmidtdev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.